swodaemkram/TCPMux/README.md

 # TCPMux
-A Linux cli program to accept an IP connection and transmit that data to several other clients
+A Linux cli program to accept an IP connection and transmit that data to several other clients.
+Up to a maximum of 4.

 	     TCPMux by Mark Meadows